shawnw/curious-coroutines-in-tcl/slide_notes.md

 #### Slides 86 through 87 - A Subprocess Target

-`coprocess.tcl` requires [TclX].
-It'd be nice if core Tcl had `wait`.

-Instead of pickling like the Python version, just be lazy and take advantage of Everything Is A String to send data over the pipe.
+Instead of pickling like the Python version, just be lazy and take advantage of Everything Is A String to send data over the pipe to `busproc.tcl`.

 [TclX]: https://tclx.sourceforge.net/